GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Species/Zmeurak.md

 **Bushly Form**: Zmeuraks are incapable of wearing armor and suffer a -5 penalty to any task involving an item unless it is specifically able to be used by a Zmeurak.
 Zmeuraks get a bonus to any checks or saves involving the ability to blend in with plant life equal to their level.

 **Regenerative**: Anytime an effect (such as a spell which inflicts multiple attacks) would cause you to lose 2 or more hitpoints, you recover a single hitpoint.
+Anytime an effect would inflict more than 1 wound to you at one time, you may heal one of your wounds.

 **Startling**: When you roll for initiative, you gain a bonus equal to your level.

 **Vines**: You do not have hands with manipulators.
-You have a number of vine like appendages equal to half of your level (minimum of 2).
+You have a number of vine like appendages equal to half of your level (minimum of 2) +1.
 When you perform an attack, if one of your appendages has not been involved in any other actions or reactions during this round, you may perform an additional unarmed attack.
-THe critical hits of your unarmed attacks may be treated as a cutting or piercing attack.
+The critical hits of your unarmed attacks may be treated as a cutting or piercing attack.
 Additionally, you gain a bonus to all grappling and grip related skill checks and saves equal to the number of appendages you may devote to the task at hand.